aponty/takehome/README.md

 The first thought is to generate all permutations of all subsets, and filter out the words from the resulting list.

-However, there are 2^N possible subsets of a list of N length, so a 20 character word will have over a million subsets .
+However, there are 2^N possible subsets of a list of N length, so a 20 character word will have over a million subsets.

 Permutations are even more complex at O(n * n!), so attempting to solve the problem in this manner will quickly leady to OOM errors (or extremely long runtimes, if using memory-safe algorithms like a permutation generator function).

 ### Simple Iterative Approach